Tax-Free Distributions for Non-U.S. Individuals

 A “foreign grantor trust” is a trust with features that allow for a special and unique tax status within U.S. tax law, presenting several advantages for foreign grantors (commonly called settlors in other jurisdictions).
 The trust is a “foreign” taxpayer, but the trust is still governed by Nevada law.
 When a foreign grantor trust is established by a non-U.S. person, this means that both the trust and its trustees are not subject to U.S. taxation on non-U.S. sourced income.
-Therefore, the advantages of Nevada trust law and the stability of the the U.S. legal system can be obtained by families with no U.S. ties, without paying U.S. related taxes.
+Therefore, the advantages of Nevada trust law and the stability of the U.S. legal system can be obtained by families with no U.S. ties, without paying U.S.-related taxes.

 The advantages of a Nevada Foreign Grantor Trust include:

 - The trust can be revocable or irrevocable